 Local and historic apples

-As well as local apple varieties, you can also find historic apple varieties in Calke’s orchard, such as Catshead, also known as Pig’s Snout.
+As well as local apple varieties, you'll find historic apple varieties in Calke’s orchard, such as Catshead, also known as Pig’s Snout.
 The name comes from the unusual shape of the apple, which is tall and angular.
 The skin is green, turning yellow when ripe and sometimes developing a warm blush on the cheek.

 Catshead is a very old culinary variety of apple – once a favourite for baked apples and apple dumplings because of its shape.

 Celebrate all things apple…

 Come along to Apple Day to celebrate the English apple in Calke’s beautiful gardens.
 There will be juicing, tasting, games and plenty of apple-related fun and games, it's a great event for all the family.